emberjs/rfcs/text/0000-tracked-properties.md

 specifically demonstrates their usage by wrapping a common, simple external library such as `moment.js`.
 This will demonstrate its usage concretely, and establish best practices.

+## Acceptance Commitments

+> This section serves to capture the various commitments accepting this RFC
+> would entail.

+* Adds support for decorators and class fields to Ember's public API.
+Transforms would be included out of the box as well.
+* Adds the `tracked` decorator, which can be used in both classic classes and native classes.

 ## Drawbacks